fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-Unfairness as complex system failure {#unfairness-as-complex-system-failure .title style="clear: both"}
+Unfairness as complex system failure
 -------------------------------------------------------